-Abstract: In response to passage of the Gramm-Leach-Bliley Act, the Board will consider issuing for public comment a new regulation to implement sections 23A and 23B of the Federal Reserve Act by year-end.
+Abstract: In response to passage of the Gramm-Leach-Bliley Act, the Board will consider issuing for public comment a new regulation to implement sections 23A and 23B of the Federal Reserve Act.
 Sections 23A and 23B regulate transactions between insured depository institutions and their affiliates.
 The regulation will codify existing interpretations and may implement several pending proposals.
 (See RIN: 7100-AC42 and RIN: 7100-AC52).
 The proposed regulation will also request comment on the treatment of derivatives and intra-day credit exposures between insured depository institutions and their affiliates.
 It is not expected that any new proposal will have a significant economic impact on a substantial number of small entities that are subject to the Board's regulation.

-Action Date FR Cite

-Board will consider 12/00/00
+Action Date FR Cite Board will consider proposals by 05/00/01

-proposals by

-Agency Contact: Pamela G. Nardolilli, Senior Counsel, Federal Reserve
+Agency Contact: Pamela G. Nardolilli, Senior Counsel, Federal Reserve System, Legal Division, Washington,

-System, Legal Division Phone: 202 452-3289
+DC 20429 Phone: 202 452-3289